Module 3: History as a Choice — Interactive Rebasing

 - Start the Rebase: Initiate an interactive rebase against the

-mainbranch. - Consolidate the Deployment: Reorder the instructions so the deployment typo fix (Commit 3) immediately follows the initial deployment commit (Commit 1).
-Use
+mainbranch and confirm the editor shows the six feature commits in oldest-to-newest order. - Consolidate the Deployment: Reorder the instructions so the deployment typo fix immediately follows the initial deployment commit, then use

-fixupto meld them. - Consolidate the Service: Reorder the instructions so the service port addition (Commit 6) immediately follows the initial service commit (Commit 4).
-Use
+fixupto meld it into the Deployment commit. - Consolidate the Service: Reorder the instructions so the service port addition immediately follows the initial service commit, then use

-fixupto meld them. - Purge the Secret: Reorder the ConfigMap commits so the removal (Commit 5) immediately follows the addition (Commit 2).
-Use
+fixupto meld it into the Service commit. - Purge the Secret: Reorder the ConfigMap commits so the removal immediately follows the addition, then use

-fixupto meld the removal into the addition.
-This ensures the plaintext password never exists in the final history. - Rename the Commits: Use the
+fixupso the plaintext password never appears in the final rewritten history. - Rename the Commits: Use

 Success Criteria